 - In the new window that pops up, Select the appropriate option if you want to encrypt all the outgoing email by default and click the Next button.

 Now the Wizard will display email settings, which you can change to make sure there are no problems with signing and encrypting email on your machine.
 You can choose the option No if you have already made a change to a few default settings in order to make OpenPGP work better on your machine otherwise, you can select Yes to let the Wizard configure your email settings to make OpenPGP work more reliably.

 - Next, create a new key pair to Sign and encrypt email.
 Here, you can either use one of your existing keys to sign, encrypt, and decrypt emails, or you can choose to create a new key pair for signing and encrypting emails.

 - If you want to create a new key pair for signing and encrypting email, click the Next button.

-In simple words, creating a key pair is nothing but a generating public key and private key.
+In simple words, creating a key pair is nothing but generating a public key and a private key.
 In cryptography, the public key is shared with people who want to send you an email.
 The public key of a recipient is used for email encryption.
 The private key, on the other hand, is associated with the public key and is used for decrypting the encrypted email message.